HESA Kowsar: Development

-The Iranian press acknowledged that the design for the Kowsar is based on the Northrop F-5, but also lauded it for being the first fighter jet manufactured from the ground up by a Muslim nation and referred to it as a fourth generation fighter.
+Western media have described the plane to be inefficient as a weapon, but having potential for training a new generation of Iranian fighter pilots.
 There were reports of a crash by an Iranian-operated F-5 days after the Kowsar's existence was announced.

 Export

-On November 26, 2018 Brigadier General Abdolkarim Banitarafi, head of Iran Aviation Industries Organization (IAIO), announced that Iran was ready to export the HESA Kowsar jet and had agreements with Russia, China and Indonesia.
+On 26 November 2018, Brigadier General Abdolkarim Banitarafi, head of Iran Aviation Industries Organization (IAIO), announced that Iran was ready to export the HESA Kowsar jet..

 Design

 The Kowsar, like the Saegheh and the Azarakhsh, was made based on the frame of the American F-5.

 Variants

 The Kowsar is produced in single and two-seater variants.

 Operational history

 On 25 June 2020, the Iranian Ministry of Defence and Armed Forces Logistics announced that three new Kowsar aircraft had been delivered to the Islamic Republic of Iran Air Force, in a ceremony in Esfahan.
 The images published showed the aircraft painted in non-combat colours.